 Students make financial mistakes and often run out of pocket money earlier than anticipated due to a poor, or, no financial planning.
-No matter how little your pocket money may be, you can still have a good life and save some amount to take you through the semester.
+No matter how little your pocket money maybe, you can still have a good life and save some amount to take you through the semester.

 My nephew and I had a few conversations on how his lifestyle should be.
 We spoke about personal financing for a student.
-Here are some money saving and budgeting tips that I gave him.
+Here are some money-saving and budgeting tips that I gave him.

 Open A Bank Account

 When you have an account, you reduce the amount charged on withdrawals.
 You should open an account with a bank that is accessible to you while at school.
-The account will help you achieve your saving goals in many ways.
+The account will help you achieve your savings goals in many ways.

 Create a Budget

 If you want to manage your money, you must create a budget.
 Create a budget as soon as you set foot in a school for the first month.
-Plan the amount you intend to spend on food, books, entertainment and other important aspects of your life.
+Plan the amount you intend to spend on food, books, entertainment, and other important aspects of your life.

-It is important to remember that your budget must relate to the amount of money you receive from home or from a grant.
+It is important to remember that your budget must relate to the amount of money you receive from home or a grant.
 When setting your budget, prioritize the important aspects such as food and books before thinking about entertainment or travel.

 Cook Your Food

 Most students spend a lot of money on fast foods.
-The best way to save money as a student is by cooking your own food.
+The best way to save money as a student is by cooking your food.